arph226/BAE305-SP25-Lab1/README.md

 4. DC Power Supply

 # Test Procedures
-This section deals with the method for obtaining your results.
-Make sure to be clear and concise such that a student next year can replicate the laboratory.
-How did you test the system to get your results.

 * To measure the equivalent resistance we placed the DMM in terminal X of R1 and terminal X on R3.
 * To measure the capacitance of the capacitor we used the DMM in mode X.
 1. Measure and verify the resistance of various resistors.